 Hot wallet refers to wallet software applications that are always connected to the internet and the blockchain infrastructure.
-This makes hot wallets swifter, convenient to use and provide faster transaction speed.
-A typical hot wallet can be an on-prem software or a cloud-based app that allows interaction via web application or the software on your mobile/tablet/PC.
+This makes hot wallets swifter, convenient to use, and provide faster transaction speed.
+A typical hot wallet can be an on-prem software or a cloud-based app that allows interaction via a web application or the software on your mobile/tablet/PC.

-While hot wallets are simple to get started (for beginners) and provider easy access as well as convenience, these wallets are also the most frequent target for hackers because they are always connected to the net.
+While hot wallets are simple to get started (for beginners) and provide easy access as well as convenience, these wallets are also the most frequent target for hackers because they are always connected to the net.
 In other words, your public and private keys are always available online making this form of storage risky.

 What makes hot wallets particularly vulnerable to hackers and attackers is the modus operandi of the hot wallet – all operations needed to accomplish a transaction are conducted from a singular online source.
-The wallet generates and stores private keys, digitally signs transactions using private keys, and broadcasts the signed transaction to the network.
+The wallet generates and stores private keys, digitally sign transactions using private keys, and broadcasts the signed transaction to the network.
 Once the transaction has been broadcast, bad actors crawling the networks may hack the private key used to sign the transaction.

 Various hot wallets have been developed with varying usage intent and therefore, have distinct features.
 You might need more than one wallet to suit specific requirements.
 Some hot wallets are designed to interact with only specific types of blockchains.
-Also, some crypto exchanges accept transaction to and from only particular wallets.
+Also, some crypto exchanges accept transactions to and from only particular wallets.
 For instance, Metamask can be used for transacting within the Ethereum ecosystem while Coinbase Wallet can only be integrated with the Coinbase exchange.
 Some wallets are free while others charge a transaction fee.
-It is immensely important to recognize that different wallet service providers have vast variation in expertise, different levels of commitments to privacy and security, and varying priorities in mind when developing their wallets.
+It is immensely important to recognize that different wallet service providers have vast variations in expertise, different levels of commitment to privacy and security, and varying priorities in mind when developing their wallets.

 What Is A Cold Wallet?

 Cold wallets are hardware devices (such as a USB key or other dedicated devices) that store your private keys offline.
 This makes cold storage much safer.
 In order to transact and access private keys, the user needs to connect the hardware to the cold wallet’s web/mobile application via USB stick, or Bluetooth.
-The wallet is then connected to internet allowing the user to access the digital asset holdings.
+The wallet is then connected to the internet allowing the user to access the digital asset holdings.
 However, such exposure is for a brief period making cold wallets, a much safer option.